-Stamp Duty: Changes to SDLT in 2025
+What Are The Upcoming Changes to SDLT in 2025?

 Stamp Duty rules in England and Northern Ireland are set to change in April 2025, potentially increasing the costs for first-time buyers, home movers, and investors or owners of multiple properties by thousands of pounds.
 Here’s all you need to know about the upcoming changes.